 Netflix’s That ’90s Show Cast

-Lisa Robin Kelly, who played Eric’s older sister Laurie in Seasons 1-3, left the series in 2001 due to issues with alcohol abuse, per ABC News.
-She briefly returned to That ’70s Show for four episodes in Season 5 but was later replaced by Christina Moore for Season 6.
-In 2013, three months after she was arrested for a suspected DUI, Kelly checked herself into a California rehab center and passed away in her sleep on Aug.
-15. The Los Angeles Department of Coroner later concluded that the 43-year-old actor died due to an accidental unspecified oral “multiple drug intoxication,” per Westside Today.
+There are two additional That ’70s Show vets who aren’t expected to return for disheartening reasons.
+Lisa Robin Kelly, who played Eric’s older sister, Laurie, in Seasons 1-3, left the series in 2001 due to issues with alcohol abuse, per ABC News.
+She briefly returned for four episodes in Season 5 but was later replaced by Christina Moore for Season 6.
+The actor died in her sleep at age 43 on Aug.
+15 due to what The Los Angeles Department of Coroner later concluded was an accidental unspecified oral “multiple drug intoxication,” per Westside Today.

-Netflix’s That ’90s Show Release Date & Trailer
+Netflix’s That ’90s Show Release Date And Trailer